 As shown in the route profile, there are several steep, extended climbs.
 A triple or 39x27 is highly recommended.

 This ride is a randonneur style bicycle event under the sanction of Randonneurs USA and Audax Club Parisian.
 Completing this event can help you train and qualify for Paris-Brest-Paris and earn RUSA and ACP awards.
 You need a current RUSA membership to ride this event.
 You can sign up for RUSA here.

 First time riding with PA Randonneurs?
 Read an overview of what to expect on your first PA brevet.
 All participants are obliged to follow the rules for riders as well as local vehicle laws (PA, NJ, NY).
 Safety is a primary concern.
 All riders must sign a waiver.
 Please read these Safety Instructions.

-Restaurant appetizers will be provided compliments of the club at the Cask finish.
+Packaged yummy snacks provided compliments of the club at the start/finish.

 The online URL for this event info page is

 For all other information about Pennsylvania Randonneurs, visit our web site https://parando.org/